Lake - Silbersee

 The Silbersee is a 7 hectare recreational lake near the German city of Bremen which was treated with 21.5 tonnes of Phoslock in November 2006.
 The lake was one of the first lakes in Germany to be treated with Phoslock and consequently is one of the earliest European case studies.

-The lake is surrounded by agricultural fields and a camping site and for many years prior to the application had been regularly closed to recreational users during the summer months due to heavy blooms of blue green algae caused primarily by a high internal phosphorus load in the lake.
-The aim of the application was therefore to reduce this internal load and prevent the reoccurrence of major blue green algal blooms.
+The lake is surrounded by agricultural fields and a camping site and for many years prior to the application had been regularly closed to recreational users during the summer months due to poor water quality caused primarily by a high internal phosphorus load in the lake.
+The aim of the application was therefore to reduce this internal load to improve general water quality and aesthetics.

 Since the application, phosphorus levels have been reduced significantly and the lake has remained open to recreational users without interruption.
 A small re-application of 4 tonnes of Phoslock was undertaken in November 2009 to capture new inputs of phosphorus.

 - Brochure about the application in the Silbersee

 - Final report of the application to the Silbersee, February 2008